 I’ve been having a great conversation with one of my Facebook friends, Lisa Jeanette.
 She came to me with questions about the book publishing process, and I’ve answered them without hesitation.
-Because I’ve been open in sharing about the process with her (as I am with everyone), she came to me with a very valid question.
+Because I’ve been open in sharing about the process with her, she came to me with a very valid question.
 How do I make money if I give away this information, such as the information I reveal in my book 21 Ways to Write & Publish Your Non-Fiction Book for free?
 I published that book to be used as a “business card” and I do give away a lot of copies, so this is a great question.
 And perhaps you have this question as well regarding books you give away for free.

-- I believe in “give and it shall be given unto you.”
+I believe in “give and it shall be given unto you.”
 I truly believe when I give, it builds a trust relationship and becomes valuable to both the person I’m giving to and to myself.
 Sometimes it’s given back to me in the form of a stronger relationship.
 Sometimes a JV partnership.
-Sometimes a new client.
+Sometimes a new customer.
 Sometimes a new friend I know I can count on.
 The most important thing to remember is, when you give, it can come back in many forms – not all of them will be financial.
 And it’s always worth it.

-- My book advertises my other offers.
+My book advertises my other offers.
 In the back of my book, I advertise other books in the 21 Ways series, as well as other programs and services I offer.
-This generates income through additional book sales, builds my list when readers opt into my free offer, and increases awareness about my publishing programs.
+This generates income through additional book sales, builds my list when readers opt into my free offer, and increases awareness about my other programs.
 The income generated may not be instant, but it is constant.
 What’s interesting is I consistently sell more of the title I give away for free than any of my other titles.
 In fact I sell twice as many of the one I give away!
 This phenomenon is not unusual.
 I also have a client who gives away tons of her first title, and though her other book sells, the one she gives away out-sells it every month.
 There seems to be a direct relationship between how much you give and how many people purchase it as a result of the gift.

 These are only some of the ways to make money by giving away your book.
 Please let me know what results you’ve seen by giving away your books in the comments below!